-At this point, the next time UNICOS is booted, it will come up with the new system configuration that you specified, and the system will copy the SWS /opt/CYRIos/sn9xxx/param file to the UNICOS /CONFIGURATION file.
+At this point, the next time the UNICOS system is booted, it will come up with the new system configuration that you specified, and the system will copy the IOS sys/param file to the UNICOS /CONFIGURATION file.

-- 7. After the system is booted to single-user mode, you must make, label, check, and mount any file system (old or new) that differs in any way from the way it was previously defined in the original version of the SWS /opt/CYRIOs/sn9xxx/param file you changed.
-(Section 5.15, page 90 describes these additional steps.)
+- 7. After the system is booted to single-user mode, you must make, label, check, and mount any file system (old or new) that differs in any way from the way it was previously defined in the original version of the IOS sys/param file you changed.
+(Section 5.13, page 120 describes these additional steps.)
 You then must restore altered file systems from the back-up tapes you created in step 1 by using the restore command. - 8.
 You must create the new mknod information for any new disk devices you have defined.
 To do this, use the econfig command to create a file containing the mknod information:

-sn9xxx# econfig -d new_param_file > /dev/mkdev
+snxxxx# econfig -d new_param_file > /dev/mkdev